Deep networks learn to parse uniform-depth context-free languages from local statistics: Iterative learning algorithm

-It's not a surprise that the operator norm has the same scale as the $\ell_2$-norm of the columns, while it is smaller than the Frobenius norm by a factor of $v$: due to the symmetry for exchanging symbols, there is no preferred direction, thus the spectrum of $\Delta_s$ is approximately flat.
+Note that the operator norm has the same scale as the $\ell_2$-norm of the columns, while it is smaller than the Frobenius norm by a factor of $v$: due to the symmetry for exchanging symbols, there is no preferred direction, thus the spectrum of the $\Delta_{i,s}$ is approximately flat.